Alimohammad360/Alimohammad/README.md

 To import and analyze the data to not only answer the questions that were asserted but to also understand consumer behavior across the Globe.

 ## Process
-Primarily it was to import the data set.
-After going through CSV files.
-Naming each columns were incredibly important.
+### Primarily it was to import the data set.
+After going through CSV files, naming each columns were incredibly important.
 Especially when importing them, certain column names had quotation marks around it and so I had to clean the data to make it more efficient by re-naming the columns.
 Also removing the Null data, column sets where it had only one value, add new columns especially after JOINING to add average column sets.
 Secondary steps post cleaning the data sets were Joining the tables together, doing summations of Data sets to find which city/ country had the most impact.
 I suppose almost every question ensured Joining two table sets with exception of the first question.

 ## Results